 6 Pages Posted: 24 Jun 2019 Last revised: 28 Jun 2021

 Risk parity is a portfolio construction technique that scales sections of a portfolio-e.g., stocks, bonds, currencies, commodities-so that forecasted contributions to net portfolio risk match the budget.
 Because risks are measured from a point-estimate of covariance, the method is subject to problems of estimation error.
 This paper treats covariance as uncertain in order to find a risk parity weighting that doesn't count on perfectly optimized hedges and is robust to changes in regime.

 Separately, of general interest are the uncertain risk contributions calculated en route.
 Reporting a portfolio's uncertain risk decomposition puts a band around numbers and reveals fragility.
-For example, market could seem hedged in a long-short portfolio but, examined with uncertainty, surface as the biggest risk when values fall across estimates' range of error instead of at a point.
+For example, market could seem hedged in a long-short portfolio but surface as the biggest risk when parameters are considered across their error range.

 Keywords: Covariance, Estimation Error, Factor Models, Portfolio Construction, Regularization, Risk Parity, Uncertainty